Aboriginal Art and Torres Strait Islander Art – Limited Edition Prints, Paintings, Sculptures and Books

 After living in Darwin for several years Banduk moved to Sydney in 1982 where she made her first prints.
-Since then she has actively pursued printmaking rather than painting.
-Her linocuts and screenprints adhere to the pictorial traditions of her clan, and include the stories of Djankawu, the Wagilag sisters creation story and the Turtle Hunters.
+Since then she actively pursued printmaking rather than painting.
+Her linocuts and screenprints adhered to the pictorial traditions of her clan, and included the stories of Djankawu, the Wagilag sisters creation story and the Turtle Hunters.

 While she lived in Sydney Banduk also sat on the Indigenous Arts Board of the Australia Council for many years.

 In 1988 Banduk and her family returned to live in Yirrkala.
-She manages Buku Larrnggay, the local Art Centre and Museum and encourages the local artists to develop new enterprises and outlets for their work.
-She regularly makes trips outside of Yirrkala to work with master printmakers in Sydney, Darwin, Canberra and Melbourne.
+She managed Buku Larrnggay, the local Art Centre and Museum and encouraged the local artists to develop new enterprises and outlets for their work.
+She regularly made trips outside of Yirrkala to work with master printmakers in Sydney, Darwin, Canberra and Melbourne.
 Collections

 Australian Museum, Sydney.